wp-plugins/shashin/readme.txt

 Tags: images, photos, Picasa
 Requires at least: 2.0.2
 Tested up to: 2.2.2
-Stable tag: 1.0.4
+Stable tag: 1.0.5

 Shashin is a powerful WordPress plugin that lets you display Picasa images anywhere in your WordPress site.

 == Description ==

 Use Shashin to display individual Picasa images in your posts and pages, as well as tables of thumbnails, random images, your most recently uploaded pictures, and album thumbnails.
 You can do all this with Shashin's custom tags, which are documented in the FAQ section.
 Shashin stores data for your albums in local tables, which you can sync with Picasa's RSS feeds on demand.
 Shashin does not download your Picasa images - instead it displays them directly from Picasa.
 Shashin includes some nice extra features too, such as the ability to exclude specific albums or images from random displays, and a link to Google Maps for albums where you've specified a location in Picasa.
 There's also a stylesheet, which you are welcome to customize for your site.
-You can use Shashin in your sidebar as well - see the FAQ section for instructions.
+You can use Shashin in your sidebar as well (not as a widget though) - see the FAQ section for instructions.
 Note that Shashin currently supports only public Picasa albums (I hope to add support for private albums soon).

 == Installation ==

-Download the zip file, extract it into your plugin directory, and then activate it from your plugin panel.
+Download the zip file, unzip it, and copy the "shashin" folder to your plugins directory.
+Then activate it from your plugin panel.
 After successful activation, Shashin will appear under your "Manage" tab and under your "Options" tab.

 Go to the "Options" tab first and take a look at the default options, which for many people will not require any changes.
 If your Picasa server is outside the US, then change the server (e.g. to picasaweb.google.co.uk).
-As explained on the screen, you only need to adjust the other options if you make certain changes to shashin.css.

 Now go to the "Manage" tab and follow the directions to add your first album!

 Note that Shashin will add two tables to your WordPress database, named wp\_shashin\_album and wp\_shashin\_photo.
 You should include these tables when making backups of your WordPress tables.

-**Special Note to Upgraders:** 1.
+**Special Note to Upgraders from Version 0.6:** 1.
 Deactivate your old installation, upload the new version, and then reactivate.
 This is necessary to set values for new options.
 2. The srandom and sthumbs tags are not backwards compatible.
 You will need to change your markup anywhere you're currently using these tags (I won't do this again, now that Shashin is done with its initial beta testing).
 See the FAQ section for the new markup for these tags.

 == Frequently Asked Questions ==